 Design of cryptographic algorithm parameters

-The essential cryptographic parameters for AES-CMAC are the Criptographic Key, the MAC and the Anti-replay Counter span.
+The essential cryptographic parameters for AES-CMAC are the Cryptographic Key, the MAC and the Anti-replay Counter span.
 They are all addressed in [TBD].

-AES CMAC length is discussed in detail on Appendix A of [TBD].
+AES-CMAC length is discussed in detail on Appendix A of [TBD].
 A first consideration is the protection against guessing attacks.
 The longer the MAC, the more unlikely a random guess with result in a successful MAC verification.
 In order to limit the scope of such attack a control of the number of failed verification attempts by means of a ‘system’ protection is proposed by NIST.
 While this approach may be viable for a ground application (e.g. automatic teller machine), it is not consider appropriate for a space mission given the possibility to lock out the TC function.
 For this reason, no controlling system or protocol is taken into account.

 Instead, the protection is achieved with a sufficiently long MAC.
 Rather than choosing the NIST suggested minimum 64 bits with a controlling protocol or system, a minimum of 128 bits is proposed.

-The AES CMC key length can take three possible lengths: 128, 192 and 256.
+The AES-CMAC key length can take three possible lengths: 128, 192 and 256.
 The longer the key, the more randomness.
 However, this has to be moderated by the fact that the underlying block cipher processes input data in 128-bit blocks.
 Thus, the theoretical randomness potential of keys longer than 128 bits cannot be fully exploited.

 In addition, the longer the key the larger the key storage (memory) requirements for a given number of keys.
 But this needs to be moderated by the fact that crypto-periods could be longer.
 Thus, similar security could be achieved with less keys.